 The json_remove() function throws an error if the first argument is not well-formed JSON or if any later argument is not a well-formed path, or if any argument is a BLOB.

 The json_type(X) function returns the "type" of the outermost element of X. The json_type(X,P) function returns the "type" of the element in X that is selected by path P. The "type" returned by json_type() is one of the following an SQL text values: 'null', 'true', 'false', 'integer', 'real', 'text', 'array', or 'object'.
 If the path P in json_type(X,P) selects an element that does not exist in X, then this function returns NULL.

-The json_type() function throws an error if any of its arguments are not well-formed or is a BLOB.
+The json_type() function throws an error if any of its arguments is not well-formed or is a BLOB.

 The json_valid(X) function return 1 if the argument X is well-formed JSON and return 0 if the argument X is not well-formed JSON.